yanyanRYAN/ejs-web-blog-non-persist/README.md

 # ejs-web-blog-non-persist

-This web application uses NodeJS backend, Express, and EJS
+This web application uses and demonstrates the knowledge of NodeJS backend, Express.js Framework, and EJS

 ## How to run